SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 ### "@now"

-This will evaluate to the current date and time.
+This will evaluate the current date and time.

 ### "@rowIndex"

-This will evaluate to the rendered index of a row within a view.
+This will evaluate the rendered index of a row within a view.
 This value is based on render position and will remain consistent based on position even as views are sorted and filtered.
 Indexes start at 0.
 This value is only available in SharePoint Online.

 Here's an example of using the value within a view format to apply alternating styles to rows: